DC FanDome: See The Batman, Wonder Woman 1984, Justice League Snyder Cut and more reveals

 Wonder Woman: 1984

-Stars of the Wonder Woman sequel, including Gal Gadot and Chris Pine, join director Patty Jenkins during a panel where a new peek at the film along with a Wonder Woman 1984 trailer made its debut.
+Stars of the Wonder Woman sequel, including Gal Gadot and Chris Pine, joined director Patty Jenkins to talk about the movie and present us with the new Wonder Woman 1984 trailer.

 Gotham Knights